bca44/demographic-data-pipeline-to-powerbi/README.md

 python src/import.py
 ```

-The input file included in this repository is completely synthetic and exists only to demonstrate the pipeline.
+The input file included in this repository was randomly generated and exists only to demonstrate the pipeline.
 Running the script against it will generate the corresponding cleaned output files.

 ## Building the Standalone Application